 Compilations of various tips, lists of resources, or examples are helpful to give in a list.
 This is what a particular type of infographic is for.

 This template is quite simple to implement.
 It is only necessary to make a competent list and make it attractive to the target audience.

-All kinds of visual elements – icons and pictograms as list markers, unusual fonts in contrasting colours to highlight each item, etc. will help in the design.
+All kinds of visual elements – icons and pictograms as list markers, unusual fonts in contrasting colours to highlight each item, etc.- will help design.

 This type is used to organise blocks of information by importance.
-An illustrative example of a hierarchical structure is Maslow’s pyramid, at the base of which the basic human needs are located.
+An illustrative example of a hierarchical structure is Maslow's pyramid, at the base of basic human needs.
 The most exalted needs occupy the highest and the smallest segment in terms of area.

 This model is usually implemented based on a vertical or horizontal separation of two alternatives.
 The use of contrasting colours reinforces the difference.

-The particular option that the audience needs to pay attention to is highlighted in the brightest and most saturated hues.
+The particular option the audience needs to consider is highlighted in the brightest and most saturated hues.

 How do you create an original infographic?